opencog/link-grammar/README.md

 Node.js Bindings
 ----------------
+Two versions of node.js bindings are included.
+One version wraps the library; the other uses emscripten to wrap the command-line tool.
+The library bindings are in `bindings/node.js` while the emscripten wrapper is in `bindings/js`.

 These are built using `npm`.
 First, you must build the core C library.
 Then do the following:
 ```